 What is the average cost for Medicare Advantage plans in Arkansas?

-The average premium paid for Arkansas Medicare Advantage plans is roughly $14.50.
+The average premium paid for Arkansas Medicare Part C plans is roughly $14.50.
 However, the additional fees and exact monthly price largely depend on your provider and where you live.

 What is the highest-rated Medicare Advantage plan in Arkansas?